 Resident Evil Village story

-It's been confirmed that the Resident Evil Village story is a direct sequel to Resident Evil 7: Biohazard.
-In an interview with Famitsu magazine, game producers Tsuyoshi Kanda and Peter Fabiano revealed that Resident Evil 8 will not only address the cliffhanger set by the Resident Evil 7 ending, but conclude that ongoing story entirely.
+We know that Resident Evil Village is a direct sequel to Resident Evil 7: Biohazard.
+And according to a Famitsu magazine interview, producers Tsuyoshi Kanda and Peter Fabiano say that Village will address the ending in Resident Evil 7, and also conclude the ongoing story entirely.

 - It looks like Ethan and Mia have settled down